Scallop: Phylogeny

-The fossil history of scallops is rich in species and specimens.
+The fossil record of scallops is rich in both species and specimens.
 The earliest known records of true scallops (those with a ctenolium) can be found from the Triassic period, over 200 million years ago.
 The earliest species were divided into two groups, one with a nearly smooth exterior: Pleuronectis von Schlotheim, 1820, while the other had radial ribs or riblets and auricles: Praechlamys Allasinaz, 1972.
 Fossil records also indicate that the abundance of species within the Pectinidae has varied greatly over time; Pectinidae was the most diverse bivalve family in the Mesozoic era, but the group almost disappeared completely by the end of the Cretaceous period.
 The survivors speciated rapidly during the Tertiary period.
 Nearly 7,000 species and subspecies names have been introduced for both fossil and recent Pectinidae.

 The cladogram is based on molecular phylogeny using mitochondrial (12S, 16S) and nuclear (18S, 28S, and H3) gene markers by Yaron Malkowsky and Annette Klussmann-Kolb in 2012.